polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

 Now that we know the fundamentals and the command line options, it's time to generate our own keys rather than using the well-known Alice and Bob keys.
 Each person who wants to participate in the blockchain should generate their own keys.
-This page explains several options for generating keys, and each participant only needs to choose one.
+This page explains several options for generating keys, and each participant only needs to choose one such option.
 Regardless of which option you choose, be sure to record all of the output from this section as you will need it later.

 ## Option 1: Subkey